Jobs for Political Science Majors and Poly Sci Grads

 Employment Opportunities for Political Science Majors

 - Ensure that research study participants both read and sign their waivers before progressing to the study.
 This job is available to those who arrange or supervise research studies through medical research groups and customer research firms.
+Note that this type of job is a good starting place for law majors, too.

 - Moderate forums for compliance with the site’s terms of service.
 These jobs can be found by contacting the website administrator or moderating on a per-comment basis through crowd-sourcing websites.